How to Protect Your Device From Extreme Weather

 Step 1.
 Disconnect the device from chargers and other accessories and close any apps

-The first step you should take is to reduce the device’s activity to a minimum, preventing it from generating any more heat than necessary.
+You should reduce the device’s activity to a minimum to prevent it from generating more heat than necessary.
 The device should not be charged during this state, and it should not be connected physically or wirelessly to any other devices.
 Apps running in the background should also be turned off.

 Step 2.
 Remove wearable devices immediately

-Devices you wear close to your skin, such as smart watches, activity trackers and smart glasses, should be removed and switched off.
+Devices you wear close to your skin, such as smartwatches, activity trackers, and smart glasses, should be removed and powered off.

 Step 3.
 Allow the device to cool down before using it again

-To cool the device down, place it in a room where the temperature feels neither too hot nor too cold (roughly 20°C or 70°F), and where it will not be exposed to direct sunlight or sudden temperature changes.
-Check on it regularly to see if it is still warm to the touch.
+To cool the device, place it in a room where the temperature is neither too hot nor too cold (roughly 20°C or 70°F) and where it will not be exposed to direct sunlight or sudden temperature changes.
+Check it regularly to see if it is still warm to the touch.
 When the device feels the same temperature as the rest of the room, turn it on again and check that it is functioning normally.

 Please note:

-• Do not place the device in a refrigerator or freezer to cool it down faster.
-The sudden change in temperature may cause more damage to the device.
+- Do not place the device in a refrigerator or freezer to cool it down faster, this sudden change in temperature may cause more damage to the device

-Exposure to weather colder than a device’s recommended operating temperature can stop it from working properly.
+Exposure to temperatures below a device’s recommended operating range can stop it from working properly.
 Very cold weather causes the built-in battery to drain more quickly and charge more slowly.
-Wet and cold conditions, such as ice and snow, can place devices at risk of water damage even when the water is frozen.
+Wet and cold conditions, such as ice and snow, can expose devices to water damage, even when the water is frozen.

 To protect your device in cold weather, you should take the following steps to keep the device dry and prevent it from getting too cold:

 Your body’s heat can help to keep devices at an ideal operating temperature during cold weather.
-Keeping the device in an internal pocket, such as that of a warm coat, can keep the device in the ideal conditions to work normally.
+Keeping the device in an internal pocket, such as a warm coat, helps maintain ideal operating conditions.

-If moisture gets onto or inside your device before it enters a freezing environment, it will turn to ice, expanding as it freezes and causing more damage.
+If moisture gets onto or inside your device before it enters a freezing environment, it will turn to ice, expanding as it freezes and causing further damage.
 To keep your device dry in cold weather, do not use it while your hands are wet and wipe it with a dry cloth if it gets splashed or dripped on.
-You could also consider using your device with a waterproof case or keeping it in the pocket of a waterproof coat until you leave the cold environment.
+Consider using your device with a waterproof case or keeping it in the pocket of a waterproof coat until you leave the cold environment.

 What to do if your device gets too cold

-If your device gets below a certain temperature, it may alert you with a warning and automatically disable the ability to charge until it returns to the right temperature.
+If your device drops below a certain temperature, it may display a warning and automatically disable charging until it returns to the right temperature.

 On a Samsung device, you may see a notification that looks like this: